MicrosoftDocs/powerapps-docs/powerapps-docs/user/unresolved-email-recipient.md

 # Send email to unresolved email recipients

 An unresolved email recipient is one whose email address does not get resolved to a contact.
 By default, you cannot send an email to an unresolved email recipient.
 If you enter an unresolved email recipient, the email address is deleted as soon as you move the focus out of the **To** field.
-An administrator must enable the unresolved email recipient feature by selecting **Yes** for **Allow messages with unresolved email recipients to be sent** on the **Email** tab under System Settings.
+An administrator must enable the unresolved email recipient feature by selecting **Yes** for **Allow messages with unresolved email recipients to be sent** on the **Email** tab in the **System Settings** dialog box.
 More information: [System Settings Email tab](https://docs.microsoft.com/power-platform/admin/system-settings-dialog-box-email-tab)

 After enabling the feature, when you enter an unresolved email recipient in the **To** field, the email address is shown in red.
 You can then select the email address, save it to Common Data Service, and then send the email.